12 Cat Hairball Remedies That Really Work

 According to Cornell University, the reason why their tongues are so rough is that they’re actually covered by tiny barbs, or papillae, which are perfect for removing dirt and other debris from their coats.
 They’re also perfect for grabbing excess fur and loose hair, which they then swallow.

-Much of the time, this fur can pass through the stomach and intestines and come out the other end with no trouble.
+Much of the time, this fur can pass through their digestive tract and come out the other end and into a litter box with no trouble.

 However, when a large amount of fur becomes trapped in a kitty’s stomach, it gets regurgitated back up in the form of a hairball, or a cat furball.